 2. Celebrate the holiday with a community event.

 This year Earth Day falls on a four-day weekend for many soldiers, so take advantage of the time off to celebrate with your community.
-For example, the Navy MWR in Bethesda, Md. planned an Earthday 5k and the aquarium near Fort Jackson, S.C. is holding a Party for the Planet.
+For example, the Navy MWR in Bethesda, Maryland, planned an Earth Day 5k and the aquarium near Fort Jackson, South Carolina, is holding a Party for the Planet.

 3. Start gardening.